agalue/onmsctl/README.md

 A CLI tool for OpenNMS.

-For now, only provisioning is implemented.
-Future releases can be able to control foreign source definitions, snmp configuration, send events, reload daemon configuration, list and search nodes, events, alarms, notifications, outages, among other features.
+The following features have been implemented:

+* Verify installed OpenNMS Version
+* Manage provisioning requisitions (replacing `provision.pl`)
+* Manage SNMP configuration (replacing `provision.pl`)

-The reason for implemenging a CLI in Go is that the generated binaries are self contained, and for the first time, Windows users will be able to control OpenNMS from the command line.
+The reason for implemenging a CLI in `Go` is that the generated binaries are self contained, and for the first time, Windows users will be able to control OpenNMS from the command line.
+For example, `provision.pl` or `send-events.pl` rely on having Perl installed with some additional dependencies, which can be complicated on environment where this is either hard or impossible to have.

-The current alternative is `provision.pl` which relies on having `Perl` installed with some additional dependencies.
-This script only controls requisitions, whereas the scope of `onmsctl` is way wider.

 ## Compilation

 1. Make sure to have [GoLang](https://golang.org/dl/) installed on your system.

-2. Make sure to have Go Modules enabled
+2. Make sure to have `Go Modules` enabled (recommended version: 1.12 or newer)

 ```bash
 export GO111MODULE=on